M1stI4orK7U8y/M1stI4orK7U8y.github.io/_posts/2018-08-14-collection-3.markdown

 title: NUTN Library APP
 description: |
 ---
-Provide convenient features for NUTN library users such as "News", "Collection Search", "Lending Record", "New Acquisitions News", and so on.
+Provide convenient features, such as "News", "Collection Search", "Lending Record", "New Acquisitions News", and so on, for NUTN library users.
 Let users get news and look for infomation every time and every where.